 Cale walked to our ride and held the back door open for me.
 I swept around him and let my sexy dress ride up my thighs as I climbed inside.
-His gaze slid up my legs and he tugged at his tie.
+His gaze slid up my legs, and he tugged at his tie.
 I huffed and slid across the seat to put a healthy distance between us.

 Cale slid in next to me and turned to look at my face.
 “You look beautiful.
 I’m sorry about tonight.”

 “It’s too late for a weak apology to save you,” I said sweetly.
-“You insisted we do real dates so I gave it my all tonight to show you how serious I took your request.”
+“You insisted we do real dates, so I gave it my all tonight to show you how serious I took your request.”